Try our warming pumpkin and sweet potato soup this fall - it's creamy, naturally vegan, and sure to become one of your favorite comfort recipes.

 Instructions

-- Prepare pumpkin and sweet potatoes: If using Hokkaido, there is no need to peel it, any other sort should be peeled.
+- Prepare pumpkin and sweet potatoes: If using Hokkaido, there is no need to peel it; any other sort should be peeled.
 Cube the pumpkin.
 Peel and cube the sweet potatoes as well.
-Chop the onion finely.
+Chop the onion finely.1 lb pumpkin + 1 lb sweet potatoes + 1 medium onion

 - Saute: Heat the oil in a heavy-bottomed pot.
 Cook the onion gently for about 3 minutes, stirring often, until translucent.
 Add the finely chopped garlic, curry powder, and cayenne pepper, if using.
-Stir well for about 30 seconds.
+Stir well for about 30 seconds.1 tablespoon coconut oil + 2 garlic cloves + 2 tablespoons curry powder + pinch of cayenne pepper

 - Add the cubed pumpkin and sweet potatoes and stir well to coat with the spices.
 Saute for about 2-3 minutes, stirring often.

 - Simmer soup: Add vegetable broth and coconut milk.
-Cover the pot, bring to a boil, and simmer for about 15 minutes or until the cubes are soft.
+Cover the pot, bring to a boil, and simmer for about 15 minutes or until the cubes are soft.2 ½ cups vegetable broth + 1 can coconut milk

 - Blend the soup with an immersion blender and adjust the taste with sea salt and lemon juice.
 Start with one or two teaspoons of freshly squeezed lemon juice and add more according to taste.
-Serve hot as suggested above.
+Garnish with chopped herbs and a drizzle of coconut milk.2 teaspoons freshly squeezed lemon juice + fine sea salt + some fresh parsley or coriander to garnish

 Notes